 Additionally, a court has the power to order the payment of attorney’s fees more than once.
 For example, a judge may order one party to pay the other party’s legal fees during multiple hearings.

-In certain cases, Georgia forbids courts from awarding alimony.
+In certain cases, state law forbids courts from awarding alimony.
 Under O.C.G.A. §19-6-1, an individual is not entitled to alimony if the marriage ended due to that party’s adultery or desertion.
 Proof of an individual’s adultery or desertion must be established by a preponderance of the evidence.

 In some instances, individuals may contract with each other to pay—or not to pay—spousal support.
 Such an agreement bars the right of any signatory to request court-ordered alimony.

 According to O.C.G.A. §19-6-8, in cases of voluntary separation or abandonment, both individuals may contract with each other to provide adequate support payments.
 These payments take the place of alimony, and neither person may request additional alimony.
-For more information about spousal support, seek the services of a knowledgeable lawyer.
+For more information about spousal support, seek the services of a knowledgeable attorney in Roswell.

-After a divorce, spousal support payments may be justified for any individual who earns less than their former spouse.
+After a divorce, alimony payments may be justified for any individual who earns less than their former spouse.
 These payments may be essential to helping that individual relocate, find new housing, and adjust to their new life outside of their previous marriage.

-If you need spousal support or would like to explore whether it may be available to you, get in touch with our team as soon as possible.
-In addition to discussing your financial situation and helping you petition for spousal support payments, a Roswell spousal support lawyer could also represent you in any necessary court hearings so you receive your payments as soon as possible.
+If you need monetary support or would like to explore whether it may be available to you, get in touch with our team as soon as possible.
+In addition to discussing your financial situation and helping you petition for alimony payments, a Roswell spousal support lawyer could also represent you in any necessary court hearings.
 Call today to schedule an initial consultation and start exploring your options.